a-b/leda/doc/http.md

 **host**: listening host

-Methods:

-**request(callback)**:  function provided in the `callback` gets invoked whenever http server processes an incoming request.
+**request**:should be set to a function that is invoked whenever http server processes an incoming request.
 The function aeguments are: server object, request and response objects.

-**started(callback)**: function provided in the `callback` is invoked when server starts up.
+**started**: can be set to a function that is invoked when server starts up.
 The function argument is server object

-**thread(callback)**: function provided in the `callback` is invoked whenever new connection thread is started or stopped.
+**thread**: can be set to a function that is invoked whenever new connection thread is started or stopped.
 This function arguments are server object, thread object and a boolean flag whether thread was started or stopped

 ## Request objects